AaronMonash/ECE4078_Lab_2024/Week11-12/README.md

 The final demo evaluation schemes are the same as your trial run in [M5](../Week09-10/M5_marking.md#marking-schemes).
 Please note that the final demo accounts for 60% of your unit mark.

 ## Marking procedure
 The final demo marking procedure is the same as your trial run in [M5](../Week09-10/M5_marking.md#marking-steps).
-However, we have highlighted key differences between M5 and final demo.
+However, we have highlighted key differences between M5 and the final demo.
+Make sure to read through the original marking instructions and the changes here carefully.

 ---